 - Formulas on how to measure quality in project management

-- Examples of metric charts and tables
+- Examples of sprint metrics charts and tables

-- Review of Agile Scrum methodology
+- Review of Agile Scrum methodology.

 In terms of one sprint, it is the amount of work (story points) your developers can complete under ideal circumstances.